EarthLink Internet Review

 Starting PriceAvailabilityDownload SpeedsConnectionContract

-*Prices for stand-alone internet service, current as of 9/20/2020.
-Prices and contract length may vary by location.
+*Prices for stand-alone internet service, current as of Nov 2025.
+Prices, speeds, and contract length vary by location; confirm details via each provider’s address checker and Broadband Facts label.

 Is EarthLink Internet Any Good?

 The company also offers a host of additional services that may be helpful for businesses.
-These include things like website design, custom branding, reputation management, and free business listings.
+These include things like website design, reputation management, and broader digital marketing solutions.
 While you might be better off sourcing these services individually from a company that specializes in the service, the options are there if you’re looking for a true one-stop-shop.

 EarthLink FAQ